Alfred, Duke of Saxe-Coburg and Gotha: Entering the Royal Navy

 In 1856, when he reached age 12, it was decided that Alfred, in accordance with his own wishes, should enter the Royal Navy.
 A separate establishment was assigned to him, with Lieutenant J.C.
 Cowell, RE, as governor.
 He passed a special entrance examination in July 1858, and was appointed as a naval cadet in at the age of 14.

 In July 1860, while on this ship, Alfred paid an official visit to the Cape Colony, and made a very favourable impression both on the colonials and on the native chiefs.
 He took part in a hunt at Hartebeeste-Hoek, resulting in the slaughter of large numbers of game animals.

 Following the expulsion of King Otto of Greece in 1862, Alfred was chosen to succeed him, but the British government blocked plans for him to ascend the Greek throne, largely because of the Queen's opposition to the idea.
 She and her late husband had made plans for him to succeed to the Duchy of Saxe-Coburg.
+Even without Victoria's objections, the London Conference of 1832 had barred any member of the Great Powers' royal houses from accepting the Greek crown.